 npm start.
 The login button should be visible, and you should be able to click it to be redirected to Auth0 to authenticate.
 If you log in and are redirected back to the app, you'll see an error in the console about a missing route.
 We'll set up the callback redirection route next.

 Handle Login Redirects

 To authenticate the user, the redirect from Auth0 should be handled so that a proper login state can be achieved.
 To do this, the

 handleAuthCallback() auth service method must be called when Auth0 redirects back to your application.
 This can be done in a component dedicated to this purpose.

 Use the Angular CLI to create a new component called

 src/app/callback/callback.component.ts file and replace its contents with the following:

-npm startin the terminal.
-This time you should be able to log in and have the application handle the callback appropriately, sending you back to the default route.
-The "log out" button should now be visible.
-Check that the "log out" button works and that the user is unauthenticated when clicked.
+Checkpoint: You should now be able to log in and have the application handle the callback appropriately, sending you back to the default route.
+The logout button should now be visible.
+Click the logout button to verify that it works.

 Create a new component called "Profile" using the Angular CLI: